Middle School Math,

 ~ from The Prayer of Saint Francis

-Multiplication Math Facts: I expect all students to be fluent in their multiplication facts 1-12.
+Multiplication Math Facts: It is essential that students know their multiplication facts.
+Accuracy and fluency are both important.
+No one likes getting stuck in traffic, taking time to think of these facts that students *hopefully* already know, can lead to that frustrating feeling of be caught in a traffic jam.I expect all students to be fluent in their multiplication facts 1-12.
 There is nothing wrong with the good old fashion flashcards.
 Students can make their own and practice for 10-15 minutes a day with a friend or family member.
 For more practice click HERE, increase the levels as you become proficient.

 Khan Academy: Most students have made an account on Khan Academy so they (and I) can track their progress.
 I challenge you to complete as many skills as you can.
 You can either complete the skills from the grade you just completed (great way to review and make sure there are no gaps) or you can preview what you are going to learn next school year.